Riddell's Goldenrod is an erect native perennial forb growing 1-1/2 to 4-1/2 feet high on smooth thick unbranched stems.

 Below: Lower stem leaves are over 10x as long as wide with a winged stalk.

-Below: The seed is a dry cypsela shaped like a narrow inverted cone, 1.5 to 2.2 mm long, with several longitudinal ridges and with a whitish fully pappus attached for wind dispersion.
+Below: The seed is a dry cypsela shaped like a narrow inverted cone, 1.5 to 2.2 mm long, with several longitudinal ridges and with a whitish fluffy pappus attached for wind dispersion.

 Notes: Riddell's Goldenrod is not indigenous to the Garden.
 It was first planted by Eloise Butler on Sept.
 3, 1914 with plants from Minnehaha Park and on Oct.
 3, 1914 with plants from Fort Snelling, Minneapolis. in Aug.
 1917 she planted 3 from a meadow near the Parkway Bridge of the Luce Line RR.
 More in 1918, '19, and '20 from various places.
+Eloise continued to add it in 1921, '22, '23, '26, '27, and '28.
 In 1946 Martha Crone noted finding it growing in the Garden wetland; she planted it in 1947 and 1953 and it was listed on her 1951 plant census.
 It was not listed on the 1986 census, but Gardener Cary George planted it again in 1993.
 In North America it is found only in 12 central states with the Dakotas on the west, Ohio on the east and Arkansas on the south.
 In Canada it is known only in Manitoba and Ontario and generally considered rare or vulnerable in Canada.
 Within Minnesota it is found in counties that are generally in the southern half of the state plus counties near the border with North Dakota.
 There are many exceptions within that area; it is generally known in the core metro counties.
 There are 18 species of Solidago known in the wild in Minnesota.

 Medicinal Lore: The genus Solidago has several species whose leaves and tops were used by natives for sickness of the stomach - usually a teaspoon of leaves to a cupful of boiling water.
 Hutchins (Ref. #12) mentions several other uses.
 Here in Minnesota, Frances Densmore (Ref.#5) reported that the Minnesota Chippewa used various species of Goldenrod, for treating cramps, fevers, colds, ulcers and boils.
 Mrs. Grieve (Ref. #7) reports on European use of various species.